HEART stands for Hertfordshire Enabling and Adapting for Resilience Together

 Sadly, the world has left it too late to prevent the climate crisis.
 It’s here.

-In the UK, in 2022, we are already beginning to experience extreme weather events – but so far nothing compared to other countries in the Global North – let alone the Global South.
+In the UK, we are already beginning to experience extreme weather events – but so far nothing compared to other countries in the Global North – let alone the Global South.

 It’s too late to think we can prevent it – we have to adapt to the issues that are already here, and the much worse climate chaos that is coming.
 We also have to do everything we can to not make matters worse.